 Market orders give priority to order execution for the specified amount, completely ignoring the price.
 The order has priority in the “Book of Orders” and guarantees execution with sufficient liquidity in the market.
 A market order is only limited by the volume of assets that you want to sell/buy.

-In other words, a Market Order will be executed at the price of the existing order and in the quantity that is available at that price.
+In other words, a Market Order will be executed at the price of the existing order and in quantity available at that price.

-Limit orders allow you to create an order with a specific price that will be executed or at a better price.
+Limit orders allow you to create an order with a specific price that will execute or at a better price.
 Buy.
-For a limit buy order, the limit price is equal to or higher than the sell price.
+For a limit buy order, the limit price is equal to or higher than the selling price.
 Sell.
 For a limit sell order, the limit price is equal to or lower than the offer.

-Thus, if an order is not a “market order,” it is stored in the “Book of Orders” until it is used by another order, or is involved in a cross-payment/deal, or is canceled by the order creator altogether.
+Thus, if an order is not a “market order,” it is stored in the “Book of Orders” until another order uses it, is involved in a cross-payment/deal, or is canceled by the order creator altogether.

 Priorities for order execution

 Order execution priority: price — time.
-Bets and bids entered first into the matching system take precedence over similar bids or bids that were subsequently entered into the system.
+Bets and bids entered first into the matching system take precedence over similar bids or those subsequently entered into the system.

 Note.
 First of all, orders are executed based on the price criterion.
-Bids that were placed at the same price and were created earlier have priority over bids that were created later with the same price.
+Bids placed at the same price and were created earlier have priority over bids created later with the same price.

 The matching engines have unique high-performance algorithms that provide high throughput and high availability.

-In addition to execution priorities, attention should be paid to the speed of order execution.
-An important component in the infrastructure of the exchange will be market makers and cross-currency transactions.
+In addition to execution priorities, should pay attention to the speed of order execution.
+An essential component in the infrastructure of the exchange will be market makers and cross-currency transactions.